wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

   The other cast node is represented by a combination of `shift`, `select`, and `and` operations hence only one node labeled as "cast" is visible in the reports.

-  The reduction in the number of cast nodes as compared to `ConversionKernelA` results in reduction of hardware resources used by `ConversionKernelB`.
+  Similarly, the reduction in the number of cast nodes as compared to `ConversionKernelA` results in reduction of hardware resources used by `ConversionKernelC`.

-  Observe the differences in the resource usage of these two kernels by navigating to the *Area Analysis of System* report (*Area Analysis* > *Area Analysis of System*) and looking at the entries under `Kernel System`.

 2. Kernel: `ConversionKernelC`
   This kernel shows how to use the `convert_to` function and modify the rounding mode for a specific operation.